-Mayo Clinic's Department of Anesthesiology offers outstanding anesthetic care for Mayo Clinic patients.
+Mayo Clinic's Department of Anesthesiology and Perioperative Medicine offers outstanding anesthetic care for Mayo Clinic patients.
 Anesthesiologists care for more than 145,000 patients each year.
 This large number of cases, integrated with ongoing research and education, results in wide-ranging expertise in the anesthetic management of patients.
 More than 200 staff doctors practice at the three Mayo Clinic locations.
 They are assisted by numerous residents, nurse anesthetists and respiratory therapists.

-Department of Anesthesiology staff members are a highly integrated, collaborative group of adult and pediatric anesthesiologists committed to providing the best possible care to adult patients requiring anesthesia and intensive care as well as to pediatric patients in Minnesota.
+Department of Anesthesiology and Perioperative Medicine staff members are a highly integrated, collaborative group of adult and pediatric anesthesiologists committed to providing the best possible care to adult patients requiring anesthesia and intensive care as well as to pediatric patients in Minnesota.
 Some members of the department also conduct basic and clinical research and teach postgraduate and continuing education programs.

 New patients are seen only by referral from another physician either within the Mayo Clinic system or in the community.
 Patients are seen with the expectation that injections or other procedures may play a role in treating a specific painful condition.
 When injections or procedures are either not successful or not appropriate, management of painful conditions may be treated with various medications.